outdreamer/build-a-cure/docs/example_output/test_cases.md

 			(this insight should already exist in your insight db without those specifics)
 		- some natural processes break cell membranes

+		- Entry of anti-infectives into the central nervous system (CNS) depends on:
+		  - the compartment studied,
+		  - molecular size,
+		  - electric charge,
+		  - lipophilicity,
+		  - plasma protein binding,
+		  - affinity to active transport systems at the blood-brain/blood-cerebrospinal fluid (CSF) barrier,
+		  - host factors such as meningeal inflammation and CSF flow.

+		- The ideal compound to treat CNS infections
+		  - is of small molecular size,
+		  - is moderately lipophilic,
+		  - has a low level of plasma protein binding,
+		  - has a volume of distribution of around 1 liter/kg
+		  - is not a strong ligand of an efflux pump at the blood-brain or blood-CSF barrier

 	- standard system analysis questions should include:
 		- what are the limits of your system handling broken fungal cells?
 		- does combination therapy work (convert ergosterol to vitamin d & prevent ergosterol production) without system damage?